 The difference between pace and speed

 Firstly, let's make it clear what the difference between pace and speed actually is.
 Although both values express similar information, they are the reverse of each other.
-By this we mean that by counting pace you find how much time you need to cover a particular distance, while speed is an indicator of the number of kilometers you are able to cover within one hour.
+By this, we mean that by counting pace, you find how much time you need to cover a particular distance, while speed is an indicator of the number of kilometers you are able to cover within one hour.
 As a result, we use different measurement units to express these values.
-Pace is given in unit of time per unit of distance, whereas speed is distance over time.
+Pace is given in units of time per unit of distance, whereas speed is the distance over time.

 Let's take an example.
 If we move 50 km within 1 hour, our:

 Speed amounts to:

 50 km / 1 h = 50 km/h

 3600 sec / 50 km = 72 sec/km

 Although these two equations are not very complicated, it's easy to mix them up.
 That's why it's worth using the pace calculator, which can save us from any mistakes.

 The pace calculator is a tool that counts your pace and speed on the basis of the distance you've done and the time you've done it in.
 It is particularly useful for people who exercise regularly.
 You can use the running pace calculator not only when you jog but also when you cycle, skate, or do any other sport which requires covering some specific distance.